JuanjuanHuang-Cathy/JuanjuanHuang-Cathy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am:
-  - 🌍 A Scientist Without Borders — My journey spans three continents—Asia, Europe, and America—where chemistry, materials science, and high-energy physics have intertwined to shape my path.
+  - **I am** ⚛️ a scientist without borders — My journey spans three continents—Asia, Europe, and America—where chemistry, materials science, and high-energy physics have intertwined to shape my path.

-I believe:
-  - 🎨 Art is a Science just like science is also an art.
+  - **I believe** 〰️ Art is a Science just like science is also an art.
 I pursue for beautiful results rather than good results.

-For my work:
-  - Pushing the extreme of X-ray technique — For eight years, I have devoted myself to pioneering fast, single-acquisition Dispersive X-ray Absorption Spectroscopy, now reaching the frontier of millisecond resolution.
+  - **I dedicate to** 🔭 push the extreme of X-ray technique — For eight years, I have devoted myself to pioneering fast, single-acquisition dispersive X-ray Absorption Spectroscopy, now reaching the frontier of millisecond resolution.

-I am enthusiastic and passionate:
-  - At my core, I am an enthusiastic scientist: curious, creative, and relentless in the pursuit of knowledge that bridges disciplines and illuminates new possibilities.
+  - **I thrive** 🪐 on enthusiasm and passion: curious, creative, and relentless in the pursuit of knowledge that bridges disciplines and illuminates new possibilities.